bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 2. Clone it with [_Git_](https://git-scm.com/) into the `themes` folder. _Git_ is _the_ version control system for collaborating on software projects.

-3. Add the _Perplex_ repository as a Hugo module.
-You need to have a [Go](https://go.dev) environment, because _Hugo_ modules rely on _Go_  modules.
+3. Import the _Perplex_ repository as a Hugo module.
+You need to have a recent [Go environment](https://go.dev), because _Hugo_ modules rely on _Go_  modules.
 The Hugo docs provide a guide to this powerful [feature](https://gohugo.io/hugo-modules).

 {{< sidenote up=11 >}}
-As long as you don't use modules also for other parts of your project, this powerful and flexible feature may be over-complicated.
+As long as you don't use modules also for other parts of your project, this may be over-complicated.
 {{< /sidenote >}}

-Whatever option you have chosen, you need to tell Hugo to use the theme in the [config file]({{< relref "configyaml.md#6" >}}).
+Whatever option you choose, you need to tell Hugo to use the theme in the [config file]({{< relref "configyaml.md#6" >}}).

 ## Run Hugo locally {#server-mode}

 While working on a web project, we like to constantly watch the resulting pages.
-To render and serve an instant preview locally, we can run hugo in _server mode_ with the following command inside the root directory of the Hugo project:
+To render and serve an instant preview locally, we can run hugo in _server mode_.
+Run the following command in the root of the Hugo project to run the server:

 ```sh
 hugo server -D --minify --navigateToChanged